yashmanuda/csv-elasticsearch-demo/README.md

 ### Notes
 - Kibana can be accessed at `http://localhost:5601/app/dev_tools#/console`
+- Flink web UI can be accessed at `http://localhost:8081/#/job`, you can navigate to `Running Jobs` and check the status of it
 - Topic, servers, index names (no alias as of now), timeouts are hard coded in the code
 - Have added producer and consumer run configurations which can be directly used
 - Have added dummy csv file `sales-data-100.csv` that contains 100 records
 - This is not a dropwizard or spring application so have not added any `.env` file support
 - With given amount of time everything can be made configurable
 - Keep adding CSV files (assuming with headers) in `csv-files` directory Flink application will read it periodically
+- Very basic flink application is written, without any strong usage of micro-batching, windowing, dedupe, delays etc.